stu8walker/flask-login-example/README.md

-# flask-login
+# flask-login-example
-Flask register and login bootstrap 4 template
+Simple example of flask-login to create a registration and login system with SQLAlchemy and bootstrap 4.